 Some sound is transferred through the building structure.
 Decoupling gaps are introduced into parts of the building, stopping the sound vibration from moving forward along its path.

-It’s best to use decoupling during a building's construction, for example, by staggering stud beams so that the two wall panels are reinforced by two separate sets of studs, rather than having both walls use the same studs and hence being linked by them.
 Decoupling can also be included later, with resilient sound clips and furring channels, although the original structure (walls, floor, ceiling) needs to be removed first.
 Decoupling is also used with windows with non-parallel panes so that they don't vibrate simultaneously.
 Finally, decoupling is a critical element in the construction of a "room within a room," an innovative soundproofing method that is greatly effective.

 Decoupling is used less than the other three methods, simply because it requires tearing out existing structure.
 Also, it must be done with extra precision, because if done poorly, it can create a resonance chamber, increasing low-frequency noise.